JiGSaWKilla89/abnormal_mod/README.md

-I have created a Multi-Mod with walkthrough for Abnormal!
+I have created a Multi-Mod with walkthrough for Abnormal by Emerald Deceivers

 The mod works without modifying any of the original files so theoretically it should not affect saves.